New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the browser_open tool do? +

 Open a new Chrome browser session on the dev machine.
 Returns a session_id to use in subsequent browser_* calls.
 Sessions persist across tool calls — cookies, auth state, and current URL survive between steps.
 Pass proxy_url to egress through a chosen vantage (a proxy or peer the user is entitled to use); the source then sees that egress IP, not this machine's.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does browser_open accept? +